lfuelling/greenfoot/greenfoot/doc/Greenfoot-README.txt

 The Greenfoot Team
 --------------
 Greenfoot is being developed by:
-King's College London: Michael Kölling, Davin McCall, Neil Brown, Amjad Altadmri
+University of Kent: Michael Kölling, Davin McCall, Neil Brown, Amjad Altadmri

 The copyright (c) for Greenfoot is held by P. Henriksen and M. Kölling.